makanddream/automatic-solder-paste-dispenser/README.md

 ## Licence
 The code created by the community is GNU GPLv3.
 Unless noted elsewhere.
 Other components such as HAL/FreeRTOS have their own licence.

-## Commercial Use
-This software is provided as-is, so I cannot provide any commercial support for the firmware.
-Please do not re-host the files, but rather link to this page, so that there are no old versions of the firmware scattered around.